Bursary Application FAQs

 For how long are bursaries awarded?

 Bursaries are awarded for a period of two years.
-However, the on-going award of a bursary is dependent on a positive report being received at the end of each term from the recipient’s instrumental/vocal tutor indicating excellent attendance, good progress at an appropriate level such as achieving grade examinations or participation in music groups.
+However, the on-going award of a bursary is dependent on a positive report being received at the end of each term from the recipient’s instrumental/vocal tutor indicating excellent attendance and progress at an appropriate level such as achieving grade examinations or participation in music groups.

 How do I apply?